vovapolu/ensime.github.io/editors/emacs/install.md

 (push '(ensime . "melpa-stable") package-pinned-packages)
 ```

 This is only one example of where Spacemacs does everything differently, you're on your own for the rest.
-Please **do not raise bug reports if you use Spacemacs** unless you can reproduce it with stock Emacs.
+Please do not raise bug reports if you use Spacemacs unless you can reproduce it with stock Emacs.
+If you would like to change this, please create a full regression test suite running against Spacemacs and offer to maintain it.

 ## Updating